 qualifications for the position.
 They must be able to read, answer telephone calls, and perform

 general office duties.
-After they complete this training, they are ready to work in any organisation
+After they disability support melbourne this training, they are ready to work in any organisation

 that requires an interpreter.